Improving Code Localization with Repository Memory

 \subsection{Semantic Memory of Active Code Functionality}

 \textbf{Memory Construction.} While episodic memory provides specific examples, semantic memory offers a generalized, high-level understanding of the codebase.
-The rationale is that files frequently modified in the recent past are ``development hotspots''—areas that are either central to the repository’s functionality or are undergoing active change, making them more likely to be relevant to new issues.
-We first analyze the commit history to identify the top-k most frequently edited files, where k is much smaller than the total amount of files in the codebase.
-Then, for each of these files, we use an LLM to read its source code and distill its functionalities into a high-level natural language summary.
+The rationale is that files frequently modified in the recent past are ``development hotspots''—areas that are either central to the repository’s functionality or are undergoing active change.
+Research in defect prediction has long established that high code churn and frequent modifications correlate strongly with defect proneness~\citep{nagappan2005use, zhao2023systematic}, making these files prime candidates for the agent's attention.
+We first analyze the commit history to identify the top-k most edited files, where k is much smaller than the total amount of files in the codebase.
+Then, for each of these files, we use an LLM to read its source code and distill its functionalities into a high-level natural language summary (details in Appendix~\ref{app:mem}).
 This process creates a compact semantic knowledge base that maps critical files to their core responsibilities, focusing exclusively on the most dynamic parts of the repository.

 \textbf{Memory Interfaces.} The agent accesses this knowledge base again through a simple query interface: \begin{itemize}[leftmargin=1.5em] \item \texttt{ViewSummary(file\_name)}: This retrieves the cached summary for a specific file (if it exists in the memory), allowing the agent to quickly understand a file's purpose without needing to read its entire source code. \item \texttt{SearchSummary(query, top\_k)}: This allows the agent to perform a keyword-based search over the entire collection of file summaries.
 It returns the top-k most relevant (file, summary) pairs, helping the agent to locate modules that are related to the issue or current exploration intent. \end{itemize} The semantic memory provides the agent with crucial architectural context, biasing its search towards more promising areas and preventing it from getting lost in the vast, irrelevant or stable parts of the codebase.